aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/getting-started/_index.md

 npm install -g http-server
 {{< /highlight >}}

-Or use Python's built-in server (if Python is installed):
+Or use Python's built‑in server (if Python is installed):

 {{< highlight bash >}}
 # Python 3
 python -m http.server